 - Inform attendees about NetworkTables at your event website.
-Tell them about the tool, what to expect, and what are the advantages.
+Tell them about the tool, what to expect, and what the advantages are.
 Embed the sessions on your website – read more.

 - Instead of sender name [YOUR EVENT NAME], make it more personal, add a name, for example, Best regards, Lisa – [YOUR EVENT NAME]